sanity-io/google-maps-input/README.md

 Plugin for [Sanity Studio](https://www.sanity.io) providing input handlers for geo-related input types using Google Maps.

-This plugin will replace the default `geopoint` input component.
+This plugin will replace the default `geopoint` input component and adds support for `geopointRadius` fields with circle visualization.

 ![Google maps input](assets/google-maps-input.png)

-## Know issues in Studio V3
+## Known issues in Studio V3

 - Diff-preview is not implemented.